Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: The Observational Luminosity Functions

-The two slopes are consistent with the analytic predictions in Section~\ref{sec:LF_slopes}, as shown by the two dashed lines in the right panel of Fig.~\ref{fig:LFs}.
-Assuming a Salpeter slope for the stellar IMF, $s=2.35$, an effective $L(m)$ relation exponent $\gamma=3.09$ (the average value from the MIST tracks in the mass range 8--16~$M_{\odot}$), and a fiducial value of $\alpha=0.5$, equation~\eqref{eq:beta_HII} gives $\beta_{\rm \HII}=-0.28$, almost identical to the slope $\beta_{\rm \HII,1}$ of the actual LF.
-At the bright end of the LF, adopting the value of $s_{\rm f}=3.35$ from equation~\eqref{eq:sfield} for the steep section of the IMF, $\gamma=1.80$ (the average value from the MIST tracks in the mass range 40--80~$M_{\odot}$), and the same fiducial value of $\alpha=0.5$, equation~\eqref{eq:beta_HII} gives $\beta_{\rm \HII}=-1.03$, also almost identical to the slope $\beta_{\rm \HII,2}$ of the LF.
+The two dashed lines in the right panel of Fig.~\ref{fig:LFs} show the analytic predictions from Equation~(\ref{eq:beta_HII}) (see Section~\ref{sec:LF_slopes}), assuming a Salpeter slope for the stellar IMF at lower masses, $s=2.35$, a slope $s_{\rm f}=3.35$ from equation~\eqref{eq:sfield} for the steep section of the field IMF, a fiducial value of $\alpha=0.5$, and effective $L(m)$ relation exponents $\gamma=3.1$ (the average value from the MIST tracks in the mass range 6--13~$M_{\odot}$), and $\gamma=1.8$ (the average value from the MIST tracks in the mass range 40--80~$M_{\odot}$).
+The predicted slopes are approximately consistent with those of the observed LF in the relevant mass ranges.